 If any of the following items are incomplete or missing, the application will be rejected.
-If the application is not received by the date requested (including revisions), funding may be delayed or may not be awarded.
+If the application is not received by the date requested (including all revisions), funding may be delayed or may not be awarded.
+Applicants must submit the three files listed below in the formats listed below.